Uncertainty-Aware Hierarchical Re-Localization in OpenStreetMap via Semantic Alignment: Abstract

 \section{Abstract}

-Monocular re-localization plays a crucial role in enabling intelligent agents to achieve human-like perception.
-However, traditional methods rely on dense maps, which face scalability limitations and privacy risks.
-OpenStreetMap (OSM), as a lightweight map that protects privacy, offers semantic and geometric information with global scalability.
-Nonetheless, there are still challenges in using OSM for localization: the inherent cross-modal discrepancies between natural images and OSM, as well as the high computational cost of global map-based localization.
-In this paper, we propose a hierarchical search framework with semantic alignment for localization in OSM.
-First, the semantic awareness capability of DINO-ViT is utilised to deconstruct visual elements to establish semantic relationships with OSM.
-Second, a coarse-to-fine search paradigm is designed to replace global dense matching, enabling efficient progressive refinement.
-Extensive experiments demonstrate that our method significantly improves both localization accuracy and speed.
-When trained on a single dataset, the 3° orientation recall of our method even outperforms the 5° recall of state-of-the-art methods.
+Monocular re-localization enables robots to estimate camera poses from visual observations.
+However, many existing methods rely on dense maps or large reference image databases, which face scalability limitations and privacy risks.
+OpenStreetMap (OSM), as a lightweight privacy-preserving map, offers semantic and geometric information with global scalability.
+Nonetheless, OSM localization remains challenging due to cross-modal discrepancies between natural images and OSM, as well as the high cost of global map-based localization.
+In this paper, we propose an uncertainty-aware hierarchical search framework with semantic alignment for localization in OSM.
+First, object-centric DINO-ViT tokens are exploited to reduce the semantic gap between ground-view observations and OSM vectors.
+Second, global dense matching is decomposed into coarse FFT correlation and uncertainty-controlled local refinement.
+Extensive experiments demonstrate that our method significantly improves localization accuracy and speed.
+When trained on a single dataset, the 3$^\circ$ orientation recall of our method even outperforms the 5$^\circ$ recall of state-of-the-art methods.